discourse/discourse-developer-docs/docs/07-theme-developer-tutorial/02-remote-theme.md

 id: theme-developer-tutorial-remote
 ---

-In the last chapter, we created a basic theme via the Discourse admin user interface.
-This works ok for very simple themes.
+In the last chapter, we created a basic theme via the Discourse admin interface.
+This works well enough for very simple themes.
 But as soon as you want to do something more complex, or share a theme more widely, you'll need to create a Remote Theme.

 ## Install the discourse_theme CLI

-The first step towards developing a remote theme is to install the discourse_theme CLI on your computer.
-This tool is used to generate the initial scaffold for a theme, and can then synchronize it in real-time to a local Discourse instance, a 'production' Discourse community, or the public Theme Creator.
+The first step towards developing a remote theme is to install the `discourse_theme` CLI on your computer.
+This tool is used to generate the initial scaffold for a theme, and can then synchronize it in real-time to a local Discourse instance, a "production" Discourse community, or the public Theme Creator.

 Follow [these instructions](https://meta.discourse.org/t/82950) to install `discourse_theme`, then come back here to continue the tutorial.